cowprotocol/cow-sdk/packages/contracts-ts/README.md

 const vaultRelayerContract = contracts.vaultRelayer()
 ```

-### Usage with Umbrella SDK
+### Usage with CoW SDK

-When using the umbrella SDK, contract utilities are automatically available:
+When using the CoW SDK, contract utilities are automatically available:

 ```typescript
 import {